Camaguey Cuba – a mix of the old, the new and art

 Che seems to be everywhere!

 On ordering our food, we found many items listed on the menu not available.
-This is frustrating, but very common in all of Cuba.
+This is frustrating but very common in all of Cuba.
 Sometimes half the menu is not available, so it is best to ask before you start your drinks, or you may get stuck.
-With a little help, we found items we liked, and here we sat and enjoyed a great dinner.
+With a little help, we found the items we liked, and here we sat and enjoyed a great dinner.
 As the sun set, and the drinkers departed, and dinner guests arrived, I felt like I could have been in a plaza in Spain or Italy.
 But here it would be a quarter of the price.
-Our speechless local guide and given grunted and pointed the way out before he left, and so we had no problem finding the next square, where the streets led back to the centre of town.
+Our speechless local guide and given grunted and pointed the way out before he left, and so we had no problem finding the next square, where the streets led back to the center of town.

 Next day Explorason wanted to go to the playground.
 It was locked and only open weekends, but the lady let us in – I was in shock at the old rides the Cuban children would pay a small fee to ride on.
-The tall slide was a favourite for my son, and I tried to tip the lady for letting us in, but she gave me the money back!
+The tall slide was a favorite for my son, and I tried to tip the lady for letting us in, but she gave me the money back!
 Cuban people are generally very kind, and nice.

-We wandered toward the Revolution Plaza and on the way there was an old fashioned game corner in the park, where skittles, table games and stilts could be hired.
-It felt like a scene from post wartime, where technology has made the human race less sociable, and computers and video games have changed society.
+We wandered toward the Revolution Plaza and on the way, there was an old-fashioned game corner in the park, where skittles, table games, and stilts could be hired.
+It felt like a scene from post-wartime, where technology has made the human race less sociable, and computers and video games have changed society.

-Finally the dusty paths led to the Revolution Plaza.
+Finally, the dusty paths led to the Revolution Plaza.

 Trying to find our way over the river and back to the historical area, we passed a potter who invited us in to see him make his artwork.
 He sold us a set of little fish.
-I wish he had not used house-paint to colour over the pottery, as his work was nicer in its natural clay form.
+I wish he had not used house-paint to color over the pottery, as his work was nicer in its natural clay form.

 As we crossed the river, we spied a barber sitting in his yard complete with chickens and banana palms.
 He told us a haircut would be $10 Nationals – less than .50 cents.
 It was neat and clean, and he set to work chopping the curls off my son’s scraggly hair – last cut by yours truly.

 For an hour he worked carefully, and we were both pretty pleased with the result.
 There was no way I could pay him .50 cents for his work.
-I gave him double, and he was shocked, and pleased.
+I gave him double, and he was shocked and pleased.

-We grabbed a bici-taxi back, and as we did we passed a couple of great murals – a decaying home wall had been turned into an art masterpiece!
+We grabbed a Bici-taxi back, and as we did we passed a couple of great murals – a decaying home wall had been turned into an art masterpiece!

 Just as we made it home it started to rain.
-By the time we had changed it was bucketing down like never before.
+By the time we had changed, it was bucketing down like never before.
 They say 1 in 4 days you can get heavy rains in Cuba.
 I think they are right.

-We finished off our time with a lovely dinner at our Casa Particular, and with them organising a casa for the next day in Santiago de Cuba.
+We finished off our time with a lovely dinner at our Casa Particular, and with them organizing a casa for the next day in Santiago de Cuba.
 Lovely hosts; a lovely Casa, and a lovely town.
 Definitely worth a visit.